 What are the signs of a subungual hematoma?

-A subungual hematoma can vary from a small spot beneath the nail to a wide area of discoloration.
+Generally, a subungual hematoma can vary from a small spot beneath the nail to a wide area of discoloration.
 Depending on the amount of blood under the nail, it might come loose.
 In some cases, the nail remains intact and blood fades as the nail grows.

 When to consult a doctor